muyJason/Omora/README.md

 - Saved appearance settings are automatically injected into ChatGPT pages (https://chat.openai.com/*), applying background and user chat bubble colors in real time.
-- The sidebar detects the active tab's domain and shows a "Website-Specific" button for supported sites, opening a feature panel tailored to that domain.
+- The sidebar detects the current page's domain without relying on the `chrome.tabs` API and shows a "Website-Specific" button for supported sites, opening a feature panel tailored to that domain.